The Basics of Double-Entry Bookkeeping

 In this case, the books stay in balance because both sides of the equation increase by $5,000.

-You can see from the two example transactions how double-entry bookkeeping helps to keep your books in balance — as long as you make sure each entry into the books is balanced.
+You can see from the two example transactions how double-entry accounting helps to keep your books in balance — as long as you make sure each entry into the books is balanced.
 Balancing your entries may look simple here, but sometimes bookkeeping entries can get very complex when more than two accounts are impacted by the transaction.